BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - It's still somewhat experimental and is missing some more specialized features, but it's usable.
   - There is now a [cookiecutter template](https://github.com/robbert-vdh/nih-plug-template) to help get you started faster.

+> If you're interested in Rust, [Coupler](https://github.com/coupler-rs/coupler) is an interesting new framework to look out for.

 # The DIY Route

 Are you hardcore and have a lot of time on your hands?
 Well then do I have the solution for you!